EmmanuelVanderson-E20646/EmmanuelVanderson-E20646.github.io/README.md

-# EmmanuelVanderson-E20646.github.io
+# My first GitHub Project
-My first Github website
+This is my first GitHub project.
+I published this project directly from visual studio code.